matt-42/silicon/_docs/0welcome.md

 What is Silicon?
 =================================

-Silicon is a C++ abstraction built on top of high performance networking libraries.
-Its goal is to ease the writing of web APIs without compromising on performances.
+Silicon is a C++ abstraction built on top of high-performance networking libraries.
+Its goal is to ease the writing of web APIs without compromising on performance.

 <!--
 C++ has never been a popular language to write web servers for many